-Platelet-rich plasma therapy is a method of injection designed to stimulate the body’s natural healing and repair mechanisms.
+Platelet-rich plasma therapy is a method of injecting growth factors into areas of the body to aid and support the regeneration process.
 It helps accelerate and improve tissue repair in patients.
-The medical practitioner typically takes 30cc to 66cc of a patients own blood, then placing it into a centrifuge system to concentrate platelets and growth factors.
-The goal of the procedure is to get a concentration of platelets around 1 million to 1.5 million platelets per microliter.
+The medical practitioner typically takes 30cc to 66cc of the patient’s own blood, then places it into a centrifuge system to concentrate platelets and growth factors.
+The goal of the procedure is to get a concentration of platelets of around 1 million to 1.5 million platelets per microliter.
 This has been found to offer the best regenerative outcomes using PRP.

 Platelet-rich Plasma Procedures

 Because platelet-rich plasma is a natural healing enhancer through the concentration of growth factors, there are a number of applications for it.
-Many physicians and medical practitioners will use PRP to augment other procedures or will use it alone to help natural tissue repair.
+Many physicians and medical practitioners will use PRP to augment other procedures such as cosmetic surgery or will use it alone to help with natural tissue repair.

 Some common applications include: